RKirlew/Werker/README.md

 Default values are set to set comments on weekly "What's everyone working on this week" in r/Python, just set a file location.

 Feel free to point out issues.
+Getting the executable:
+Clone the WerkerEXE file and run werker.exe from there.